Glimpse 1: Personal Transformation—Heavy Hitter Roles

 Amrita and her team understand from their exposure to Social Role Valorization the importance of highlighting the most valuable aspects of a role, while making sure the person also is authentically in the role.
 This understanding that people may need invisible support to more fully fill the role is an important SRV implementation concept.
 The transformation in Mr. Banerjee's life serves as a testimony to the importance of valued roles, and the potential to create valued space for everyone at the community table.

-Glimpse 2: Personal Transformation
+Glimpse 2: On Ownership

 When Bhawna and Rosy left the shelter home, they owned nothing – not a stitch of clothing, a photograph, or a memento to tell their story, to hold their history, and ground them.
 Those who assisted these young women to leave that shelter home in the north of India and move to a typical home in a village understood the importance of having personal possessions.
 They are a form of asset, not only a financial asset but an identity asset.